enzomanuelmangano/react-native-qrcode-skia/README.md

 - `pathColor` (string, optional) - The color of the QRCode path.
 Default value is '#000000'.

-- `strokeWidthPercentage` (number, optional) - The percentage of the strokeWidth (0 to 1).
+- `strokeWidth` (number, optional) - The percentage of the strokeWidth (0 to 1).
 Default value is 1.

 - `children` (React.ReactNode, optional) - The children components rendered within the QRCode container.